 This adventure has become more than a hobby, or a business or a passion… it has changed my life.
 I encourage YOU to be adventurous, seize the opportunities of each and every day.
 Do something incredible!
 Eat your way through this life and savor every delicious bite.
 Be that genius with the edge of lunacy!
 Do it, because it feels good!

-Not much about this company has changed else-wise in the past 10 years with the exception of its size and the awards in our office.
-We still micro-batch each sauce, we still hire people, not machines, we still make our own pepper mashes and every sauces is still made from scratch, it’s just in a kettle instead of a stockpot.
-I still create new sauces in my home kitchen on the weekends and I still assure you that every creation made by Ashlynn’s Gourmet will be of the freshest and best quality ingredients which are always perfectly blended.
+Not much about this company has changed else-wise since 2007 with the exception of its size and the awards in our office.
+We still use REAL ingredients, we still make our own pepper mashes and every sauces is still made from scratch, it’s just in a few large kettles instead of a stockpot.
+I still create new sauces in my home kitchen when I have time and I still assure you that every creation made by Ashlynn’s Gourmet will be of the freshest and best quality ingredients which are always perfectly blended.